 HEDU 501 - Critical Reflection on Higher Education

-HEDU 502 – Learning Theory & Practice in Tertiary Teaching
+HEDU 502 – Learning Theory and Practice in Tertiary Teaching

 By the end of the Certificate, graduates should